vvaidy/Qo-DL/README.md

 ```
 Traceback (most recent call last): File "Qobuz-DL.py", line 386, in <module> File "Qobuz-DL.py", line 340, in rip KeyError: 'performer' [12992] Failed to execute script Qobuz-DL
 ```
-Already fixed (will use performer**s** key instead of performer key).
+Already fixed (will use performer**s** key instead of performer key if performer key isn't in the response).
 Will be in the next build.
 Qobuz-DL isn't at fault, but the strange API structure.

 # Troubleshooting
 - If you are getting the message below and are 100% sure that you're inputting a valid URL, it's because of Qobuz's region lock.
 You'll need a VPN.
 ```